camunda/blog.camunda.org/content/post/2016/10/migrate-from-activiti-to-camunda.md

 ### Process diagrams

 All features around process diagram generation and auto-layouting are solved differently in Camunda.
 We actually rely on the graphical layout information (so-called "DI" for diagram interchange) being present in the XML.
 That is always the case if you use a proper modeler to build the BPMN.
-Then we do not generate any PNG, but we render the BPMN directly in the browser by an embedded [bpmn.io](http://bpmn.io) renderer.
-This is less error-prone and much more flexible and feature-rich on the front-end (for example, you can render the model yourself and easily [add overlays](https://github.com/bpmn-io/bpmn-js-examples/tree/master/overlays)).
+Therefore we do not generate any PNG, but we render the BPMN directly in the browser by an embedded [bpmn.io](http://bpmn.io) renderer.
+This approach is less error-prone and much more flexible and feature-rich on the front-end (for example, you can render the model yourself and easily [add overlays](https://github.com/bpmn-io/bpmn-js-examples/tree/master/overlays)).

 We do have an auto-layouter, but "only" as community extension.
 It is written in JavaScript and easy to apply: [BPMN Auto Layout](https://github.com/bpmn-io/bpmn-moddle-auto-layout).